Bordoodle dog — Border Collie and Poodle mix

 About the Bordoodle

-The Bordoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bordoodle is an excellent choice for first-time dog owners.
+The Bordoodle is a cross between the Border Collie and Poodle.
+The Bordoodle is a medium mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Bordoodle is an excellent choice for first-time dog owners.
 Typically standing 12 to 22 inches and weighing 30 to 60 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bordoodle brings a distinct combination of traits that sets it apart.
 The Bordoodle has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Bordoodle loves being close to its people and forms strong bonds with every member of the household.